erickcezar/mailerlite-operator/README.md

 eval $(minikube docker-env)
 ```

 So minikube can push images locally.
 Remember to turn off the imagePullPolicy:Always (use imagePullPolicy:IfNotPresent or imagePullPolicy:Never) in your yaml file.
-Otherwise Kubernetes won’t use your locally build image and it will pull from the network.
+Otherwise Kubernetes won’t use your locally built image and will pull from the network.

 **NOTE:** This image ought to be published in the personal registry you specified.
 And it is required to have access to pull the image from the working environment.